Panettone Bread and Butter Pudding – Easy Christmas Dessert

 - 50 g slightly salted butter softened plus extra for greasing

 - Place on a medium heat and stir as it comes up to a boil.
 Take it off the heat before it boils.
+Allow to cool slightly.

 - In a bow whisk the eggs and extra yolk with the caster sugar.

 - Slowly pour the warm milk and cream mixture over the eggs, stirring constantly until smooth.